bioshazard/backrest-auto-labels/docs/design-init.md

 * `make docker-build TAG=ghcr.io/you/backrest-sidecar:dev` – builds the multi-arch image defined in `./Dockerfile`.
 * `make docker-run CONFIG=/etc/backrest/config.json DOCKER_ARGS="daemon --interval 30s"` – builds (if needed) then launches a container that already mounts the Docker socket and Backrest config.
 * The Makefile auto-detects when `go` is missing locally and falls back to `golang:1.23` via Docker (`GO_VERSION`/`GO_IMAGE` override the tag, and `USE_DOCKER_GO=1` forces the containerized toolchain).
+* `Dockerfile` ships a root-owned distroless image, so the container can talk to `/var/run/docker.sock` and write bind-mounted configs without extra group plumbing.
+Drop privileges via Compose (`user:`) later if desired.

 ### Dockerfile

 `./Dockerfile` is a two-stage build:

 1. `golang:<version>` stage compiles the static binary with BuildKit cache mounts for fast rebuilds (`GO_VERSION` arg is overridable).
-2. `gcr.io/distroless/base-debian12:nonroot` stage ships only the binary plus sane defaults: `ENTRYPOINT ["backrest-sidecar"]` and `CMD ["daemon","--config","/etc/backrest/config.json","--with-events","--apply"]`.
+2. `gcr.io/distroless/base-debian12:debug` stage copies the binary, keeps a minimal BusyBox shell for troubleshooting, and runs as root with `ENTRYPOINT ["backrest-sidecar"]` / `CMD ["daemon","--config","/etc/backrest/config.json","--with-events","--apply"]`.

 You can override the command when calling `docker run` or `make docker-run`, but the defaults assume the config is bind-mounted at `/etc/backrest/config.json`, `/var/run/docker.sock` is already provided by the host, and `/var/lib/docker` is mounted read-only for volume derivation.